 The Original CEO Study identified several individual leadership characteristics, behaviors, and activities that raised questions regarding the CEO’s attitudes and motivations.
 In short, these CEOs were not your typical senior executives.
-They seemed very different than most of the senior leaders that I have worked with over the years.
+They seemed quite different than most of the senior leaders that I have worked with over the years.
 To investigate this further using more objective quantitative methods, to supplement the qualitative analysis, I worked with three colleagues who are experts in this area.

 This study was an exploratory, mixed-method, multiple case study on the motivational and attitudinal patterns (MAPs) of CEOs who have led successful organization transformations.
 The study identified six differentiating MAPs based on the analysis of results from the iWAM survey and in-depth interviews with Baldrige award recipient CEOs.
 Using quantitative and qualitative analysis methods, we found that CEO’s from Baldrige Award recipient companies have six identifiable differences when it comes to motivation and attitudes associated with their role of transforming organizations to achieve performance excellence.